CecileRottner/BranchPrice_UCP/doc/pricing_algo.md

 ## Pricing algorithm classes

+### CplexPricingAlgo

-* CplexPricingAlgo : class for solving unit/site subproblems with frontal Cplex.
+Class for solving unit/site subproblems with frontal Cplex.

 It defines the following methods:
   * **updateObjCoeficients**: takes new dual costs as input and updates the subproblem objective function
-  * **findUpDownPlan**: launches Cplex to find a minimum reduced cost column
+  * **findUpDownPlan**: launches Cplex to find a minimum reduced cost column.
+If one is found, it is given in argument "UpDownPlan"
+  * **AddSSBI** (optional): adds symmetry-breaking to the subproblem (site subproblem with identical units) before it is solved by Cplex

+### DynProgPricingAlgo

+Class for solving unit subproblems with dynamic programming algorithm (DP for site subproblems is not implemented yet).

+2 algorithms are implemented in this class:
+   * DP algorithm for 1 unit with min-up/min-down constraints
+   * DP algorithm for 1 with min-up/min-down constraints and start-up costs depending on the unit's down time